osmandapp/web/main/docs/user/navigation/route-navigation.md

 <TabItem value="android" label="Android">

 When the navigation route is built.
-You can start to simulate a motion by this way using features _"<Translate ios="true" ids="simulate_navigation"/>"_.
+You can start to simulate a motion by this way using features _"<Translate android="true" ids="simulate_navigation"/>"_.

 _<Translate android="true" ids="android_button_seq"/> <Translate android="true" ids="shared_string_menu,shared_string_navigation,shared_string_options,simulate_navigation"/>_.
 Enable the feature and starting navigation.